When it comes to hair supplements, you only have to glance at the press to know that biotin is the hottest vitamin on the market at the moment.

 With an increasing amount of evidence emerging to support the benefits that this ‘miracle’ supplement can offer in terms of hair growth and health, it’s not surprising that beauty bloggers, as well as the press, are jumping firmly on this bandwagon.

-In case you haven’t heard (where have you been?, biotin is an essential B vitamin, also know as B7 or vitamin H, which breaks down the substances that our bodies need, including fats, carbohydrates, and amino acids.
+In case you haven’t heard (where have you been?, biotin is an essential B vitamin, also known as B7 or vitamin H, which breaks down the substances that our bodies need, including fats, carbohydrates, and amino acids.
 This water-soluble complex vitamin is vital for healthy, strong hair and nails.

 Biotin supplements can be used to help treat and prevent deficiency caused by disease, weight loss, pregnancy, and malnutrition.
 It’s also become a popular hair loss treatment and hair growth supplement thanks to its ability to encourage the use of energy and the synthesis of proteins in the body.